albirrkarim/react-speech-highlight-demo/API.md

 # API

 The api is a function that you can use to integrate this package into your apps.
 When read this api docs you can toggle `Outline` (see top right) menu in github so you can navigate easily.

+This package is written with typescript, You don't have to read all the docs in here, because this package now support [vscode IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) what is that? simply its when you hover your mouse into some variable or function [vscode](https://code.visualstudio.com) will show some popup (simple tutorial) what is the function about, examples, params, etc...

-see [API_VANILLA.md](API_VANILLA.md) for vanilla js version
+see [API_VANILLA.md](API_VANILLA.md) for vanilla js version.

 ```jsx
 // v4.9.4 API